bryonjustice/e28/p2/README.md

   See page descriotion above.

 - PostsPage.vue\
-  Renders router link for each blog post mapping `v-for` directive to from the list of `post` alias elements from the `posts` source data array.
+  Renders router link for each blog post mapping `v-for` directive from the list of `post` alias elements in the `posts` source data array.

 ## Server interaction